dbca-wa/caddy/README.md

 # Caddy

-Caddy is a small application to harvest land parcel legal description fields, index address data and expose it as a searchable API for geocoding via minimal a Django application.
+Caddy is a small application to harvest land parcel legal description fields and index address data via minimal a Django application, and expose it as a searchable API for geocoding.

 # Installation